• About

 What if?

-Essays, Literature, and Creative Writing
+Essays, Literature, and Creative Writing for Teens

 When students begin high school, we tend to throw the idea of creative writing out the window.
 It’s time to get serious—to write five-paragraph essays and research papers.
 And students do need to learn these more academic form of writing.
 But please don’t underestimate the value of creative writing for your older students, too.
 Essays and research papers require creativity—the ability to hook the audience, put things together in new ways, to see the unexpected, to ask the question “What if?” and explore the world of possibilities.
 And honestly, it can be fun.

 Like writing, our approach to reading gets much more serious too.
 We require them to pick books apart, analyze them (and to write about that too!), and figure out the deeper meaning.
 And once again, those skills do have their place.
-But I don’t think anyone’s goal through these assignments is to make their students dislike reading and literature—to dread classics because we’ve make it about the work instead of the Work itself.
+But I don’t think anyone’s goal through these assignments is to make their students dislike reading and literature—to dread classics because we’ve make it about the work instead of The Work itself.

 But time is limited.
 So how can a homeschool mom cover all of these different components of language arts study—the essay, literary analysis, and creativity?
 The answer is simple: combine them.